mmomtchev/mmomtchev/README.md

   - [velitherm-visu](https://github.com/mmomtchev/velitherm-visu) - is an online air parcel calculator in React that uses the library
 * [igc-admin-analyze](https://github.com/mmomtchev/igc-admin-analyze) - a tool for analyzing IGC flight logs giving a percentage of time spent above given administrative divisions defined by their GeoJSON borders

+# Websites

+I am mostly a C++/JavaScript integration expert with a focus on V8/Node.js internals, but I also do lots of browser JS / web development:
+* [velivole.fr / meteo.guru](https://www.velivole.fr) - is a free soaring weather site for paragliding, hang-gliding and sail-plane pilots.
+It is complex application which includes a **vanilla JS / OpenLayers 6 / custom webpack** front-end, an **Express.js/Node.js** backend and a **Node.js/C++** computational engine for specialized numerical weather prediction that consists of a secondary model running on top of the French and German national weather models.
+You can see an overview of velivole/meteo.guru [here](https://raw.githubusercontent.com/mmomtchev/mmomtchev/master/velivole.fr-Architecture-Overview.svg) and explore its API [here](https://www.velivole.fr/apidoc/).
+The website includes a number of GIS innovations, including the remote querying of MVT data using [query-mvt](https://github.com/mmomtchev/query-mvt).
+It is also the very first site in the world to support the displaying of remote MBTiles maps using [ol-mbtiles](https://github.com/mmomtchev/ol-mbtiles).
+Almost all of my GIS software listed above is used in some way on this site.
+* [xc-db.velivole.fr](https://xcdb.velivole.fr) - an [open-sourced](https://github.com/mmomtchev/xc-db) navigator/explorer that can uses basic machine-learning (an algorithm loosely based on K-means clustering) to deduce the typical routes pilots will take depending on the prevailing winds by classifying all paragliding flights of the French Federal Distance Cup of the French Paragliding Association. **Node.js/Express.js/gdal-async** backend with a **React/Redux/rlayers** front-end. *No mobile version available at the moment.* The sites is a demonstration of the capabilities of `gdal-async` used with Express.js and `rlayers` as it includes a dynamically computed particle visualization entirely in React/rlayers that uses an SQL database with 700M lines.
+* [isitplausible.com](https://isitplausible.com) - a StackOverflow-inspired website for analyzing the scientific accuracy of Sci-Fi movies, books and video games. **Node.js/Express.js** backend with **React/Next.js**, this was my first foray in the world of server-side rendering with React.
+* [scodex.garga.net](https://scodex.garga.net) - the first attempt of creating an universal Codex website for the (forever) upcoming Star Citizen by CIG with information extracted from the game files using [`scdatatools`](https://gitlab.com/scmodding/frameworks/scdatatools) in Node.js / TypeScript environment with `pymport`.
+The site also makes heavy use of `gdal-async`, `rlayers`, `node-magickwand` and `scijs` through `ndarray-gdal` because it includes detailed 2D/3D maps of the planets and some basic extrasolar astronomy.
+Backend-less design with server-rendered **React** using **Next.js 13**.
+* [aircalc.velivole.fr](https://aircalc.velivole.fr/) - a thermodynamics air parcel calculator for weather, online version of [velitherm-visu](https://github.com/mmomtchev/velitherm-visu), raw **React**.
+* [xc-score](https://www.velivole.fr/xc-score/) - online version of * [igc-xc-score](https://github.com/mmomtchev/igc-xc-score) - **vanilla JS** with a **custom webpack**.

+# Mobile applications

+* [velivole-mobile](https://github.com/mmomtchev/velivole-mobile) - the open-sourced mobile counterpart to velivole.fr, in its current iteration it is based on React Native / expo.

 # Timewasters

 * [EDCarnage](https://github.com/mmomtchev/EDCarnage) - an [Electron](https://www.electronjs.org/) tool for tracking stacked massacre missions in [Elite: Dangerous](https://www.elitedangerous.com/)